enthusi/VBeat/README.md

 - 8x16 font: *Oliver 'v3to' Lindau*
 ## Specs
 - 100% handwritten v810 Assembler
-- provided song takes up to 450us (~2% of a frame which is 20ms) for heavy frames on average much less!
+- player takes up to 450us (~2% of a frame which is 20ms) for heavy frames -  on average much less!
 -  converts S3M modules to engine format (we use the great free [Schismtracker](http://schismtracker.org/screenie.png))
 - all 6 channels
 - channel 6 dedicated to 'noise' instruments